 Skip to Content

-How to Build a Wood Christmas Tree Using Shiplap
+How to Build a Rustic Shiplap Christmas Tree: Easy Guide 2024

 Looking for a unique Christmas Tree alternative?
-You will love this step-by-step tutorial on How to Build a Wood Christmas Tree using reclaimed shiplap boards.
-This is an easy project to create a unique farmhouse-style tree.
-There’s no need to worry if you don’t have reclaimed wood because I’m sharing how you can age new wood at the end of this tutorial.
+You will love this step-by-step guide on how to build a shiplap Christmas tree using reclaimed wood boards.
+This is an easy project to create a unique, rustic farmhouse-style tree.
+No need to worry if you don’t have reclaimed shiplap because I’ll teach you how to age new wood to get the same rustic look.

-The first Christmas here at The Ponds, my husband built a wooden Christmas Tree using reclaimed shiplap.
-We placed it on our screened porch, and It has been a perfect addition to our Farmhouse style.
-I get so many questions about the tree I decided to share all the details.
+For our first Christmas here at The Ponds, my husband built a wooden Christmas Tree using reclaimed shiplap.
+We placed it on our screened porch, and it has been a perfect addition to our Farmhouse style.
+It’s not just for Christmas anymore because I now decorate it for Spring and Fall.
+I have received so many questions about the tree that I decided to share all the details with you.

-This is accomplished by drilling a hole in the center of each board and using a pipe to hold them in place.
+He constructed the tree with individual boards that connected in the middle of the plank so they could move freely.
+He accomplished this by drilling a hole in the center of each board and using a pipe to hold them in place.
+The boards can be individually shifted to balance the tree.
+Didn’t he do good?

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)

 This tree measures 62 inches tall from the bottom block to the top of the center pole.
-We place our tree inside a vintage iron pot with legs; therefore, it is slightly taller when assembled.
+We placed our tree inside a vintage iron pot with legs, so it is slightly taller when assembled.

 Before beginning this project, you will want to determine the container you plan to use.
 The container size will determine the exact amount of materials and lengths needed for your wood tree.

-Caution: Choose a container that will be heavy enough to hold the tree steady.
-It is crucial because the heavy wood can easily tip over a container that is not substantial enough.
-If you have a lightweight container, you can add rock or brick to give it weight.
+Caution: Choose a container heavy enough to hold the tree steady.
+This is crucial because heavy wood can easily tip over a container that is not substantial enough.
+If you have a lightweight container, you can add rock or brick to weigh it down.

 Boards in different sizes for a shiplap Christmas Tree